Which is better, a treadmill or rowing machine?

 Which Machine Provides a Better Overall Workout?

-Both machines provide a great cardiovascular workout that:
+When comparing rowing vs. running, both provide a great cardiovascular workout that:

 - Strengthens your heart and lungs